The Bankrate promise

 How much should you borrow in student loans?

-Although student loan limits define how much you can borrow, you aren’t required to borrow the maximum.
-Depending on the loan terms, it could take years to pay off the debt, and the longer it takes, the more interest accrues — so it’s usually best to borrow as little as possible.
+Although student loan limits define how much you can borrow, you aren’t required to borrow the maximum if you don’t need it.
+Depending on the loan terms, it could take years to pay off the debt, and the longer it takes, the more interest accrues — so it’s usually best to borrow just as much as you need.

 As a rule of thumb, try to keep your monthly student loan payment around 10 percent of your projected after-tax income your first year out of school.
 For example, if your take-home pay is $2,800 a month, then your student loan payments shouldn’t exceed $280.